 The Grimditches

-In 1900 his partnership with his Dad in butchers shops at Hersham, Chertsey, Cobham and Sunninghill under the style of W J & J E Grimditch, was dissolved ... to prepare for his investments in Liverpool? or his Dad's retirement? or a new business arrangement? ... whatever the reason, the J E Grimditch chain of shops continued to trade.
+In 1900 James was in partnership with his Dad in butchers shops at Hersham, Chertsey, Cobham and Sunninghill under the style of W J & J E Grimditch which were dissolved ... to prepare for his investments in Liverpool? or his Dad's retirement? or a new business arrangement? ... whatever the reason, the J E Grimditch chain of shops continued to trade.

-On March 28th 1906 the anglo american cattle products co ltd was incorporated to acquire and take over the business at 81 Dale Street, Liverpool to buy, sell, import, export & deal in animals alive or dead and all kinds of meat.
+On March 28th 1906 The Anglo American Cattle Products Co Ltd was incorporated to acquire and take over the existing business at 81 Dale Street, Liverpool to buy, sell, import, export & deal in animals alive or dead and all kinds of meat.
 An international meat merchant business with 10,000 £1 shares and seven subscribers of 1 share each -

 Henry Thomas Srer, 61 Southport Road, Ormskirk - Cigar Merchant